AKA Blame Mercedes Lackey, Behind The Supernatural Society

 Her books were/are important because in them queer wasn’t a big deal.
 It just was.
 And so when Lauren and I began to write it just was for us, too.

-So there it is.
-As we move to a place where I, as an author, am finally writing a LBGTQ main characters the answer to your question of why, is essentially…
+So there it is, the answer to your question of why, is essentially…

 blame Mercedes Lackey.